Uncommitted National Movement: Analysis

 In the leadup to the election, multiple media outlets said that the movement's support, specifically in the swing state of Michigan, would hinder Democratic unity and increase Harris's chances of losing the election.
 The movement said Harris risked losing swing states such as Michigan, where Arab and Muslim voters "know firsthand the effects and the impact of American-funded bombing", if she did not support a permanent ceasefire in Gaza and commit to stopping weapons shipments to Israel.

 A Minnesota Uncommitted organizer argued that because of the movement, Harris began calling for a ceasefire in the war.
 Ocasio-Cortez, in an interview with Stephen Colbert, praised the movement for "using this process to be seen" and not "giv[ing] way to cynicism".
 When Biden halted a weapons shipment to Israel over the Rafah offensive, the movement said it was a step forward and that the anti-war movement had "propelled" such actions.

 Analyses of the movement's success at the DNC differed.
 Shahid, in an opinion piece for Jacobin, argued that while the movement did not achieve its demands, it still succeeded by receiving support from the Democratic base.
-However, an opinion piece in The Nation said that the convention was an "undeniable disappointment" for the movement, as they had only secured the human rights panel.
+However, an opinion piece in The Nation said that the convention was an "undeniable disappointment" for the movement, as they hadn't secured any major concessions.
 The broader protest movement also faced divisions, with some activists saying the campaign was too tolerant with Harris and was "getting played".

 Some have argued that the movement's stance on the election was a soft endorsement of Harris.
 An opinion piece for MSNBC said that the statement criticized Harris's policy on Israel but encouraged people to vote for her.
 It also said that the stance was an admission that the movement was weak but wanted to influence Democratic policy.
-"Abandon Harris", an anti-Harris protest movement, said in a statement that the group wanted to endorse Harris, but couldn't, "because the community [it] claim[s] to represent would tear [it] apart".
+"Abandon Harris", an anti-Harris protest movement, said in a statement that Uncommitted wanted to endorse Harris, but couldn't, "because the community [it] claim[s] to represent would tear [it] apart".
 Former Michigan Senate leader Jim Ananich described it as "close to a win" for Michigan Democrats.